naomiTak/naomiTak/README.md

 ### Hi there 👋
+# I'm **Naomi**.
+I have worked as a software engineer in Japan.
+---
+-custmaizing sales managiment system
+ VB.Net

+-Developing a HR system
+ HTML, CSS, JavaScript

+-maintaining a bank system
+ cobol

 <!--
 **naomiTak/naomiTak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.